 Including steel-cut oats in your meal gives you a big boost of complex carbohydrates plus it also serves as a good supply of protein, making it an ideal breakfast choice.
 Without much ado, let me walk you through the recipe to make Oats & Vegetable Upma in an Instant Pot.
 Turn on the Instant Pot in saute mode.
 Add ghee and once it melts, temper mustard seeds.
 Once they begin to crackle, add curry leaves, Urad Dal, Chana Dal, pistachios, cashews and Cumin seeds.
 Fry for 15-20 seconds.
 Then add some ginger paste, minced green chillies and chopped onions.
 Saute until the onions turn translucent.
 Next add the veggie mix.
 Cook for another couple of minutes.
 Now add turmeric powder and paprika.
 Mix and add Himalayan salt, steel cut oats and water.
 Turn off the saute mode and close the lid.
 Press the manual or pressure cook button and cook on high pressure for 5 minutes.
 Release pressure naturally and then open the Instant Pot.
 Garnish with chopped cilantro.Mix well and serve hot with some ketchup on the side.
 You can also prepare this Upma on the cook-top by following the same steps.
 Oats and Vegetable Upma is a delicious breakfast that can be enjoyed anytime of the day but is best when had first thing in the morning.

 - 5-6 curry leaves

-- 1 tbsp pistachios (whole or coarsely chopped)
+- 1 tablespoon pistachios (whole or coarsely chopped)

-- 1 tbsp cashews (whole or coarsely chopped)
+- 1 tablespoon cashews (whole or coarsely chopped)